gldog/anonymize_jira_users/README.md

       Anonymized users:         0
       Background re-index triggered:  False

-The number of anonymized users are always 0, because `validate` only checks if the users _could_ be anonymized.
-Be we can see here that 11 - 4 = 7 users would be anonymized.
+The number of anonymized users is always 0, because `validate` only checks if the users _could_ be anonymized.
+We can see here that 11 - 4 = 7 users would be anonymized.

 The report printed after `anonymize` looks like: